Our History

 How did WAVS get started?

 Martha felt a strong connection with the people she met in West Africa, so she made several more trips to Guinea-Bissau by herself throughout the 1990s.
 With each visit, she formed new friendships and learned more about the country.
+In 2000, Martha and a small group of volunteers formed the nonprofit that eventually became West African Vocational Schools.

 Martha, a widower at the time, married Herb Reynolds in 2002.
 The pair traveled to Guinea-Bissau almost every year from 2003 to 2012, often living in the country for up to six months at a time.
 It was during these trips that they laid the groundwork for the first WAVS vocational school.